El Callao Municipality: Geology

 The El Callao region within the hydrographic basin of the Yuruari River dates from the Precambrian, mainly from the Archean and the Cenozoic.
 The volcanic rocks metamorphosed into the green schist facies, received the name of El Callao formation because they were found in this locality.
 In the District there are between 250 and 300 veins of gold.
 In the early 1970s, 88 veins were being exploited, of which 68 were in national mining concessions and 20 in private mining concessions.

 In some cases the veins reach lengths of 4 kilometers.
 The gold appears irregularly distributed and generally tends to decrease with increasing depth.
 The gold mineralization is made up of native gold and in solid solution, associated with pyrite and small amounts of chalcopyrite, bornite, sphalerite and tetrahedrite.
 In addition, tungsten minerals, essentially scheelite, have been found in certain areas.
 Gold-bearing quartz veins are invariably associated with shear zones and the development of a very pronounced schistosity.
 The most favorable box rocks are metabasalts and metaandesites (green rocks and propylites); Gold is found mainly in the form of native gold in quartz veins and in silicified and carbonate zones and in the form of tellurides and pyrite or arsenopyrite content.

 Weather

-The climate of the municipality is on average between 25 to 30 Cº and in the municipality there is some frequent rain, which drives agriculture and other jobs.
+The climate of the municipality is on average between 25 and 30 Cº and in the municipality there is some frequent rain, which drives agriculture and other jobs.